 Make it easier for customers to pay

 When getting paid is the goal, another easy way to ensure that your payments come in on-time and quickly is to make it as fast and convenient as possible for your customers to pay for your products or service.

 With online invoicing software like Debitoor, this can be done by connecting an online payment option to your account.
-Choose from popular solutions like PayPal, SumUp, and GoCardless, and your invoices will automatically send with a link so that your customers can pay you instantly online.
+Choose from popular solutions like PayPal and SumUp, and your invoices will automatically send with a link so that your customers can pay you instantly online.